peteroupc/peteroupc.github.io/randomfunc.md

 The discrete weighted choice method is used to choose a random item from among a set of them with different probabilities of being chosen.

-The following pseudocode takes two lists, `list` and `weights`, and returns one item from the list `list`.
+The following pseudocode takes two lists, `list` and `weights`, and returns the index of one item from the list `list`.
 Items with greater weights (which are given at the corresponding indices in the list `weights`) are more likely to be chosen.
 (Note that there are two possible ways to generate the random number depending on whether the weights are all integers or can be fractional numbers.)
 Each weight should be 0 or greater.
 Both lists should be the same size.

     METHOD DiscreteWeightedChoice(list, weights)
         if size(list) <= 0 or size(weights) < size(list): return error